chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 **7. Cater to newbies**

 Every week, about 30% of our attendees are brand new.
 They’ve never been to a hack night before.
-We want to orient them and get them onboarded to breakout group.
+We want to orient them and get them onboarded to breakout groups.
 To this end, Christopher Whitaker runs his Civic Tech 101 session, and we have set up a variety of learning groups that are beginner-friendly.

 The newbies may not come back next week, but we try our best to make sure everyone always gets something out of our events.